newrelic/opentelemetry-collector-components/examples/newrelicapm/README.md

 docker compose up otel-collector
 ```

+## Building your own collector with the New Relic components

+**TODO:** add instructions for using the OpenTelemetry Collector Builder.

 ## Work in progress

 The components for the collector that drive the New Relic APM experience are a